 No longer than one month following completion

 of the engagement activity

 |Informal report on achievements|

 Please sign up to the NC3Rs Newsletter for updates on funding schemes.

 - Applicants must be a current or previous recipient (principal investigator/co-investigator or current research group member) of an NC3Rs grant, fellowship or studentship.

 - Applicants must be based in a non-profit, academic institutions.

-- Events funded by the NC3Rs public engagement awards must take place by the end of July 2017.
+- Events funded by the NC3Rs public engagement awards must take place within six months of receiving the award.